markbetters/ozp-backend/README.md

 * contact_type
 * listing_type

-image
+**image**

 * global READ of metadata, but access_control enforcement on the images themselves
 * WRITE access allowed for all users, but the associated access_control level cannot exceed that of the current user

-intent
+**intent**

 * global READ and WRITE allowed, but associated intent.icon.access_control cannot exceed that of the current user

-library
+**library**

 * READ access for ORG stewards and above
 * no WRITE access
 * READ and WRITE access to /self/library for the current user

-notification
+**notification**

 * global READ access
 * WRITE access restricted to Org Stewards and above, unless the notification is associated with a Listing owned by this user
 * READ and WRITE access to /self/notification for the current user

-profile
+**profile**

 * READ access restricted to Org Stewards and above
 * WRITE access restricted to the associated user (users cannot create, modify, or delete users other than themselves)
 * READ and WRITE access to /self/profile for the current user

-listing
+**listing**

 * READ access restricted by agency (if listing is private) and by access_control level
 * WRITE access:
     * global WRITE access to create/modify/delete a listing in the draft or pending state ONLY
     * Org Stewards and above can change the state to published/approved or rejected, and change state to enabled/disabled, but must respect Organization (an Org Steward cannot modify a listing for which they are not the owner and/or not a member of the listing's agency)
     * global WRITE access to create/modify/delete reviews (item_comment) for
         any listing (must respect organization (if private) and access_control )
 * READ access to /self/listing to return listings that current user owns (?)

+**Permission Types**

 |Permission Types  | Description |
 |:-----------|:------------|